My favorite Vegan Cornbread is an easy, everyday cornbread recipe made with pantry staples and bakes up perfectly sweet

 Leftovers can be stored on the counter, in the refrigerator, or in the freezer, and reheat well.

-- On the counter: Leftover can be stored, covered, on the counter for 3 – 4 days.
-It will keep a few days longer in the refrigerator.
+- On the counter: Leftovers can be stored, covered, on the counter for 3 – 4 days.

 - In the freezer: For longer storage, freeze cornbread for up to 2 – 3 months.
 Let thaw overnight in the refrigerator before eating.

 - To reheat: Heat up your cornbread in the microwave or bake in a preheated oven set at 300 degrees F for 10 minutes.

 Finally, the best part about making cornbread is eating it!
 Here’s a few great recipes that go well with cornbread:

 - Easy Three Bean Chili